bmurrtech/IT_research/google_IT_cybersecurity.md

 ![cracking_wifi](https://i.imgur.com/OAQkMPF.png)

-- WPA2 with CCMP or Counter Mode CBC-MAC Protocol is ideal.
+- WPA2 uses __CCMP or Counter Mode CBC-MAC Protocol__.
+This utilizes AES in counter mode, which _turns a block cipher into a stream cipher using a random seed value along with an incremental counter to create a key stream to encrypt data with_.
 It is based on the _AES cipher_, finally getting away from the insecure RC4 cipher.
 The CBC MAC Digest is computed first, then the resulting authentication code is encrypted along with the message using a block cipher.
 We're using AES in this case operating encounter mode.
-This turns a block cipher into a stream cipher by using a random seed value along with an incremental counter to create a key stream to encrypt data with.
 ![counter_mode_CBCMAC](https://i.imgur.com/9jRqezV.png)

 > Secuirty Note: WPA2 can still be hacked.
 There are plenty of reports and videos that demonstrate the hackability of WPA2.